 The reason people thought there was a correlation was because the water mist showed remarkable results in machinery enclosures where tiny water droplets could easily evaporate and turn into inert gas (water vapor) due to the heat created by the big fires and extinguish any fires like gas.
 It is a fast and efficient system.

 However, empirical testing evidence shows that a mixture of many different sized droplets can do the same in enclosures and provide even better results in deep-seated Class A fires.
-For the same reason, water mist systems will always be chosen based on positive test and approval results, and not just droplet size.
+For the same reason, water mist systems should always be chosen based on positive test and approval results, and not just droplet size or pressure.